aguynamededward/gms2.3_adv_state_machine/README.md

 Create a new script in Gamemaker Studio 2, and paste the ADV_STATE.txt script into it.

-(I may come back and pretty this up later, I'm working on something ATM)
+(I may come back and pretty this up later)

-I've provided a sample of how to use it in SAMPLE.txt.
+In the code, I've included examples of how to set up easy-to-read enums and a template state system to paste into your object's step event.

 ### PLEASE NOTE